MehmetNuri/MehmetNuri/README.md

 ### Hello, I'm Mehmet Nuri 👋!

-I have been working as a software developer since 2011.
+I was introduced to software development in 2011.
 I continue to work on open source software and Linux.
 I am currently working as a principal software specialist at  **[Etiya](https://github.com/Etiya)**